ribbon-finance/ribbon-v2/README.md

 yarn install
 ```

 Next, we need to populate the .env file with these values.
+Copy the .env.example -> .env and fill out the value.
 Reach out to the team if you need help on these variables.
 The `TEST_URI` needs to be an archive node.

 ```bash
 TEST_URI=